Guns N' Roses: Lineup changes and sporadic activity (1994–1998)

 Slash was replaced by Nine Inch Nails touring guitarist Robin Finck in January 1997.
 He signed a two-year contract with the band in August 1997, making him an official member.
 Finck was originally recommended by Matt Sorum to Rose a year earlier as a possible second guitarist to complement Slash.
 Slash's departure was followed by the departure of Matt Sorum in April 1997.
 Sorum was fired by Rose following an argument about Tobias's inclusion in the band.
 Sorum later stated that Tobias was the "Yoko Ono of Guns N' Roses".

 Rose auditioned multiple potential members, including multi-instrumentalist Chris Vrenna and guitarist Zakk Wylde, alongside drummers Dave Abbruzzese, Michael Bland, Joey Castillo and Kellii Scott from Failure.
 Rolling Stone reported in April 1997 that the lineup of Guns N' Roses was Rose, McKagan, Tobias, Finck & Vrenna.
 (Note: Though not considered an official member, Vrenna worked with the band for several months in studio.)

 McKagan was the last of the Appetite lineup to leave, resigning as bassist in August 1997.
 McKagan had recently become a father and wrote about his decision to leave in his autobiography: "Guns had been paying rent on studios for three years now—from 1994 to 1997—and still did not have a single song.
 The whole operation was so erratic that it didn't seem to fit with my hopes for parenthood, for stability."

 Josh Freese was ultimately hired to replace Sorum on drums, joining in the summer of 1997.
 After being recommended by Freese, former Replacements bassist Tommy Stinson joined in 1998, replacing McKagan.
 By the end of 1998, a new version of Guns N' Roses had emerged: Rose on lead vocals, Stinson on bass, Freese on drums, Finck on lead guitar, Tobias on rhythm guitar, Reed on keyboards, and multi-instrumentalist Chris Pitman.
 (Note: Pitman, previously of Lusk, was recommended to the group by engineer Billy Howerdel.)

-In 1998, Geffen released an edited single disc version of the Illusion albums entitled Use Your Illusion.
+In 1998, Geffen released an edited single disc version of the Illusion albums titled Use Your Illusion.
 In November 1999, the label released Live Era '87–'93, a collection of live performances from various concerts during the Appetite for Destruction and Use Your Illusion tours.
 Former guitarist Slash described the selection of songs of the album as a "very mutual effort", adding that "the live album was one of the easiest projects we all worked on.
 I didn't actually see Axl, but we communicated via the powers that be."

 Tommy Stinson, Chris Pitman, Brain, Robin Finck & Josh Freese all joined the band in the late 1990s.